amplitude/amplitude-docs/content/collections/audiences/predictions.md

 * Fine-tune the content in an ad, email, or website depending on their affinity for that content type

 {{partial:admonition type='note'}}
-Predictions are available for standard event properties only.
-They are not available for merged, derived, or transformed properties.
+Predictions are not available for merged properties.
 {{/partial:admonition}}

 Predictions construct a mathematical model to forecast the likelihood that a particular user will take a specific action in your product, and in turn groups users who have similar probabilities.